-Please see Chapter 1, Section 7.1 for information on how you can pay your premium.
+Please see Chapter 1, Section 4.1 for more information on the premium.

 Optional Supplemental Benefit Premium Amount

 Optional Preventive Dental \$29

 Optional Comprehensive Dental \$47

 Failure to pay premiums

 If you do not play the monthly premium for optional supplemental benefits, you will lose the supplemental benefits but remain enrolled in our Medicare Advantage plan.
 We will notify you in writing that you have two calendar months to pay the premiums you owe.
 If you do not pay your premium before the end of the two month period, we will disenroll you from the optional supplemental benefit plan.
 If you are disenrolled due to non-payment of premiums, you will not be able to re-enroll until the next Annual Enrollment Period.
 For enrollment periods, see "When can you enroll in Optional Supplemental Benefits?".